-The purpose of this document is to set forth the goals and objectives of the San Jose Police and Fire Department Retirement Plan, and to establish guidelines for the implementation of investment strategy.
+The purpose of this document is to set forth the goals and objectives of the San Jose Police and Fire Department Retirement Plan ("Plan"), and to establish guidelines for the implementation of investment strategy.
+An investment policy serves both as the roadmap for fiduciary decision making in investment matters as well as a governance tool for the Board of Administration ("Board").